 You’ve got a camera, and a computer, but one thing you don’t have enough of is cash.
-With the right skills, you can earn money doing what you love—taking pictures.
+With the right skills, you can earn money doing what you love — taking pictures.
 But there’s more than just the traditional career paths like wedding photography.
-Thanks to the internet, there’s more options available to you than ever before, some are good for a bit of spending money whilst others can pave careers.
+Thanks to the internet, there are more options available to you than ever before, some are good for a bit of spending money whilst others can pave careers.

-We’ve done all the brainstorming for you—here are 29 ways to earn money as a photographer online.
+We’ve done all the brainstorming for you.
+Here are 28 ways to earn money as a photographer online.